Introduction

 Generally this Sirui 85mm 1.4 Aurora shows a good performance here, but the corners surely benefit from stopping down.
 Peak performance across frame is reached at f/5.6.

-The Sony FE 85mm 1.4 GM II and the Sigma 85mm 1.4 Art DG DN show an even more impressive performance here, as they all look really great across frame from f/2.0.
+The Sony FE 85mm 1.4 GM II, the Sigma 85mm 1.4 Art DG DN and the Viltrox AF 85mm 1.4 FE Pro show an even more impressive performance here, as they all look really great across frame from f/2.0.
 It depends on the applications you have in mind for a lens like this, if you actually need that great across frame performance at wider apertures though.

 portrait distance (2.0 m, 42mp Sony A7rII)